Skip to main content

 Forcing a tool is especially useful when you want to:

-• Ensure your research context request uses the Research Context tool
+• Ensure your research context request uses the Research Assistant tool

 • Make sure your guide request uses the Interview Guide tool